** Checked for latest current info & best practises: 08 June 2026 –

 The HS Code is a way of classifying items.

-And it matters to us as small business owners since as of 1St July 2021, it will become compulsory to list the relevant HS Code on the label of the package, for items being shipped into the EU.
+This matters to us as small business owners since as of 1st July 2021, it became compulsory to list the relevant HS Code on the label of the package, for items being shipped into the EU.

 Of course, digital items eg downloadables aren't covered because they're not physically shipped anywhere.